AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex4.md

 ![ETL](./images/2wf48.png)

-Your 2 Sources are now joined with eachother.
+Your 2 Sources are now joined with each other.

 Don't forget to click ``Save`` to save your mapping's current state.

 ![ETL](./images/4savemapping.png)

-### Exercise 5.4.3 - Filter Data
+## Exercise 5.4.3 - Filter Data

 The next step is filtering data.
 Specifically, you need to remove potential empty lines like in the case of having an empty account_id.